 4. The wildlife

 Scotland is home to a plethora of different fauna.
 Deer, highland cows, otters, puffins, red squirrels, seals, whales and dolphins are all some of the native wildlife that is possible to see.
 And if you’re lucky enough during your cottage holiday in Scotland, you might catch a glimpse of the Scottish wildcat which is notoriously difficult to spot!

 5. The amazing architecture

 From Mackintosh’s Art Deco to Zaha Hadid, Scotland has a celebratory mix of architecture.
 In the cities, you’ll find modern developments, baronial buildings and striking gothic buildings.
 But venture out of the cities and find no end of lighthouses, ancient abbeys, exquisite churches and cathedrals, historical monuments, old ruins, castles and impressive bridges.

-While we’re not able to guarantee good weather, we can assure you that Scotland has an event for every taste!
-Dance the ceilidh and eat tatties with haggis on Burns Night, sing Auld Lang Syne when the clock strikes 12 at Hogmanay (NYE in English), discover emerging talent at the Edinburgh’s Fringe Festival or watch thousands of Santa Clauses running through the streets of Glasgow.
+While we’re not able to guarantee good weather during your cottage holiday in Scotland, we can assure you that Scotland has an event for every taste!
+Dance the ceilidh and eat tatties with haggis on Burns Night, sing Auld Lang Syne when the clock strikes 12 at Hogmanay (NYE in English), discover emerging talent at the Edinburgh’s Fringe Festival, take part in a street party for St Andrews Day, or watch thousands of Santa Clauses running through the streets of Glasgow.
 We promise you’ll never get the chance to be bored.